ftrippel/excel-vba-editable/README.md

 ## Limitations

-* Cannot insert or remove data rows
+* Cannot insert or remove data rows.
+Instead, these cells can be protected from editing using `Table.Protect`.